 Wikipedia editing or creation services include:

-Not everyone can earn a Wikipedia page, and that's a good thing.
-But when a Wikipedia page deserves creation, we can help.
 The subject must be notable and well referenced.
 If it's not, the process can take more time.
 Why?
 Because a page created without proper notability and references will be deleted.
-Our pages don't get deleted because we don't create pages that do not improve Wikipedia as a whole.
+The Wikipedia pages we create are almost never deleted because we don't create pages that do not improve Wikipedia as a whole.

-Wikipedia is the wild wild west.
-There are few "police", but many who pretend to be police.
+Wikipedia is essentially the wild wild west.
+There are few "police", but many who pretend to be.
 Reputation X can often edit Wikipedia pages that are "thin", have inaccurate information, have been defaced, have been used as tools of propaganda, or are otherwise in need of improvement.